Today I accidentally trapped on this part of Arch Linux wiki page on Bash.

 - Running Bash instance unsetting

-variable for that subprocess only.
+$INPUTRCvariable for that subprocess only.

 Not sure if this is useful, but if it works why not give it a try?
 This

-requeres running of Bash using env
+requeres running of Bash using env:

 env -u INPUTRC bash